yiisoft/data/README.md

 #### Implementing your own filter

-In order to have your own filter you need to defined below:
+In order to have your own filter:
-- If you define your own filter you need to implement at least `FilterInterface`, which includes
+- Implement at least `FilterInterface`, which includes:
-  - `getOperator()` method that returns string represents a filter operation, and
+  - `getOperator()` method that returns a string that represents a filter operation
-  - `toArray` method that returns array represents the parameters for filtering.
+  - `toArray()` method that returns an array with filtering parameters.
-- If you want to create a filter executor for a specific data reader type, then you need to implement at least `FilterProcessorInterface`.
-It has a single `getOperator()` method that returns string represented a filter operation.
+- If you want to create a filter processor for a specific data reader type, then you need to implement at least `FilterProcessorInterface`.
+It has a single `getOperator()` method that returns a string representing a filter operation.
 In addition, each data reader specifies an extended interface required for processing or building the operation.
-*For example, `IterableDataFilter` defines `IterableProcessorInterface`, which contains an additional `match()` method to execute a filter on PHP variables.*
+*For example, `IterableDataFilter` defines `IterableProcessorInterface`, which contains additional `match()` method to execute a filter on PHP variables.*

-You can add your own filter processors to the data reader using the `withFilterProcessors ()` method.
-You can add any filter processor to Reader, because if reader can't use it, they are dropped.
+You can add your own filter processors to the data reader using the `withFilterProcessors()` method.
+You can add any filter processor to Reader.
+If reader is not able to use a filter, filter is ignored.

 ```php
 // own filter for filtering
 class OwnNotTwoFilter implenents FilterInterface
 {
     private $field;

     public function __construct($field)
     {
         $this->field = $field;